 Bacon attempted to persuade James 1 to establish a royal institution for the advancement of science.
 He was unsuccessful.
 Decades later, when Charles II founded the Royal Society in 1662, the members “were largely Baconian in their scientific approach, and regarded Francis Bacon as the intellectual godfather of the society” (B. Magee, The Story of Philosophy, London: Dorling Kindersley, 1998, p.
 74).
 The influence of the Royal Society, based at Gresham College in London, was pivotal in scientific developments.

-There have, nevertheless, been strong criticisms lodged against the Baconian advancement of science.
+Despite the elevation, strong criticisms have been lodged against the Baconian advancement of science.
 These range from complex academic discussions of inductive methodology to relatively popular protests at the problems created by technology.
 The utopia did not arrive.
-Spinoza was an early critic of Bacon, not being a total believer in induction.
+Spinoza was an early critic of Bacon, not being a convert to induction.
 Whereas Leibniz credited that Bacon was superior to Descartes.
-British scientists like Isaac Newton praised Bacon and considered him an important forerunner, and so too did the French encyclopaedists of the eighteenth century.
+British scientists like Isaac Newton praised Bacon, considering him an important forerunner, as did the French encyclopaedists of the eighteenth century.
+Immanuel Kant (1724-1804) dedicated his Critique of Pure Reason to the British empiricist.

 Bacon emphasised observation and experiment in the discovery of causal connections; there was also a recognition that science additionally requires deduction to move from generalisation to particular instances.
 However, “the part played by deduction in science is greater than Bacon supposed” (B. Russell, Hist. of Western Philos., p.
 529).
 A more recent commentator has reflected: